blackcymbal/Mern-E-commerce-Website/README.md

 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
+An E-commerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations:

 1. Buyers browse the store by categories, products, brands, colors and price range
 2. Buyers can also view the products by gird view or list view